chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ntlmrelayx captures the incoming request and serves a proxy configuration which ask the target for authentication.
 The target promptly answers with the machine account's NTLMv2 hash (NetNTLMv2). ntlmrelayx then relays the captured credentials to LDAP on the domain controller, uses that to create a new machine account, print the account's name and password and modifies the delegation rights of it.

+*We make a note of the username and password for later so it doesn't disappear*

 ![](../assets/img/relaydelegation/2019-04-14-13-31-11.png)

 Once the attack has been performed, the machine account should show up as a computer in the domain

 ![](../assets/img/relaydelegation/2019-04-14-13-33-09.png)

 We can see with RSAT that the `LUJCDPUQ$` machine account is allowed to deleagate on the computer object `WS02`.
 This can be seen in the `PrincipalsAllowedToDelegateToAccount` attribute on the computer object.
 We can use RSAT to query this